Herder–farmer conflicts in Nigeria: Land conflicts

 Conflicts between farmers and herders can be understood as a problem of access to land.
 The beginning of the 21st century witnessed an expansion of the agriculturist population and its cultivated land at the expense of pasturelands in the Middle Belt.
-In an already politically unstable region, it has never always been possible to ascertain a legal title to land for every farmer.
+In an already politically unstable region, it has never been possible to ascertain a legal title to land for every farmer.
 As a result, transhumance routes of herders were no longer available, especially in a context of global warming.

-Climatic crisis
+Climate change

 Deteriorating environmental conditions, desertification and soil degradation have led Fulani herdsmen from Northern Nigeria to change their transhumance routes.
 Access to pastureland and watering points in the Middle Belt became essential for herdsmen travelling from the North of the country.
-It is often assumed that climate change is the driver of the conflict but recent study suggest that climate change does not automatically cause the conflict, but it has, however, changed the herders' migration pattern.
-Regions vulnerable to climate change (Northern Regions) experience less farmer-herder conflict and less intense farmer-herder fighting.
-It is argued that ethnic conflict between farming and herding groups need to be considered in the explanation of the mechanism of the climate change-farmer-herder conflict nexus.
+It is often assumed that climate change is the driver of the conflict but a recent study suggests that climate change does not automatically cause the conflict.
+In actuality, regions vulnerable to climate change (Northern Regions) experience less farmer-herder conflict and less intense farmer-herder fighting.
+It is argued that ethnic conflict between farming and herding groups is the primary mechanism behind the farmer-herder conflict nexus.